 The Painter’s Women by Fionnuala Brennan

-“From the six female narrative voices that comprise The Painter’s Women, there emerges an intriguing portrait of the artist Francisco de Goya.
+“From the six female narrative voices comprising The Painter’s Women, an intriguing portrait emerges of the artist Francisco de Goya.
 Ambitious and difficult, unfaithful and generous, uncompromising and volatile: we see the man and the influences, both personal and political, that underpinned such masterpieces as Los Desastres de la Guerra and Los Caprichos.” —Catherine Dunne

 “The Painter’s Women is a Cubist view of Goya.
 Fionnuala Brennan creates shards of the great painter as viewed by the women who competed with one another for a slice of his affections.
 Rich in historical detail and powerfully atmospheric, The Painter’s Women is as dark, passionate and haunting as a Goya masterpiece.” —Mary Morrissy